truenas/middleware/docs/userguide/freenas_storage.rst

 .. note:: striping (RAID0) does not provide redundancy.
 If you lose a disk in a stripe, the volume will be destroyed and you will need to recreate the volume and restore the data from backup.

-.. note:: if your pool is encrypted with GELI, refer to :ref:`Replacing an Encrypted Drive` before proceeding.

 Before physically removing the failed device, go to :menuselection:`Storage --> Volumes --> View Volumes`.
 Next, select your volume's name.
 At the bottom of the interface you will see several icons, one of which is "Volume Status".
 Click the "Volume Status" icon and locate the failed disk.
 Once you have located